dmarshaq/cnotes.h/README.md

 ![C](https://img.shields.io/badge/C-blue)

 > [!WARNING]
 > **Initial development.** This library does not yet implement its full scope, and APIs may change without notice.
-Not recommended for production use.
+Not recommended for production use or for your serious projects.

 ---